sambipom/Blender-Addon-Gamecube-Models/README.md

 If you're interested in reverse engineering the Pokemon games on the Gamecube/Wii consoles you can find us on discord: www.discord.gg/xCPjjnv

+## Development Notes

+When exporting, nodes are collected in a breadth-first order.
+The list is then reversed so that child nodes are written before their parents, matching the conventions used by official DAT files.